-- Lopate, Phillip.
-(2013) To show and to tell: the craft of literary nonfiction, New York: Free Press.
+Lopate, P. (2013) To show and to tell: the craft of literary nonfiction.
+New York: Free Press.

-- (2001) Writing creative nonfiction: instruction and insights from the teachers of the Associated Writing Programs, Cincinnati, Ohio: Story.
+Forché, C. and Gerard, P. (eds) (2001) Writing creative nonfiction: instruction and insights from the teachers of the Associated Writing Programs.
+Cincinnati, Ohio: Story.

-- Gutkind, Lee.
-(2012) You can't make this stuff up: the complete guide to writing creative nonfiction--from memoir to literary journalism and everything in between, Boston, MA: Da Capo Press/Lifelong Books.
+Gutkind, L. (2012) You can’t make this stuff up: the complete guide to writing creative nonfiction--from memoir to literary journalism and everything in between.
+Boston, MA: Da Capo Press/Lifelong Books.